64kramsystem/personal_notes/topics/rust_libraries.md

 #
 # Use `--emit-build-files` instead of `--binary X` in order to produce a library crate.
 #
+# The location of the generated files is independent from the current path.
+#
 c2rust transpile --binary catacomb compile_commands.json
 ```